sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --budget.suppressExitCode                                   By default sitespeed.io returns a failure exit code, if the budget fails.
 Set this to true and sitespeed.io will return exit code 0 independent of the budget.
       --budget.config                                             The JSON budget config as a string.
       --budget.output                                             The output format of the budget.  [choices: "junit", "tap", "json"]
+      --budget.friendlyName                                       Add a friendly name to the test case.
+At the moment this is only used in junit.
       --budget.removeWorkingResult, --budget.removePassingResult  Remove the result of URLs that pass the budget.
 You can use this if you many URL and only care about the ones that fails your budget.
 All videos/HTML for the working URLs will be removed if you pass this on.  [boolean]

 Screenshot